sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-model-associations-song-model-step2.md

 ![youdo](http://i.imgur.com/ylb6WX9.gif)

-Create your a Song for an Artist of your choice using `.new` and `.save`.
+Create a Song for an Artist of your choice using `.new` and `.save`.
 <br>

 ### `.create`